This section lists the differences between the [AMOP] and the CLISP implementation thereof.

 Extensions specific to CLISP

-The Meta-Object Protocol is applicable to classes of type STRUCTURE-CLASS
+The Meta-Object Protocol is applicable to classes of type STRUCTURE-CLASS.

-The default superclass for STRUCTURE-CLASS
+The default superclass for STRUCTURE-CLASS instances is

 Structure classes do not support multiple inheritance and reinitialization.